 Another one of our lead-generating blog posts is How Long Does it Take to See Content Marketing Results.
 The post offers timeframes and links to our case studies as examples.

 E-books are a great way to explain a topic to an interested audience.
 That’s the key, though – before you put in all the work needed to create a high-quality e-book, you must make sure the topic is worthy of comprehensive coverage for your intended readers.

 Our Tell-All Guide to Digital PR is a great example.
 It provides a complete overview of how to establish and maintain relationships with writers and editors at top media outlets.
 Remember how earlier we said our research campaigns are featured on major publications’ sites before posting on ours?
-This e-book breaks down how our media relations department does it for our clients as well as ourselves.
+This e-book breaks down how our digital PR department does it for our clients as well as ourselves.

 Are you worried that giving away your process will expose your trade secrets?
 Don’t be.